 In the state of Utah, courts ensure a fair division of property between both spouses.
 However, there may be exceptions when misconduct or certain acts or omission to act on the part of one of the spouses results in a slightly unequal division of property.
 But infidelity is usually not one of the acts that will be considered when determining alimony or dividing property unless it played a substantial role in the dissolution of the marriage.

-Infidelity on the part of the payor may, however, result in a slightly greater alimony or extend the duration of alimony in some cases.
+Infidelity on the part of the payor may, however, result in slightly greater alimony or extend the duration of alimony in some cases.
 “But it would be out of the extraordinary if the court took the coupe’s entire house away from the unfaithful spouse or something of this sort,” explains our experienced property division attorney in Salt Lake City.

-In order to understand the impact of extra-marital affairs and adultery on the outcome of divorce, it is vital to learn how family courts in Salt Lake City and elsewhere in Utah divide marital property.
+In order to understand the impact of extra-marital affairs and adultery on the outcome of the divorce, it is vital to learn how family courts in Salt Lake City and elsewhere in Utah divide marital property.

 As a general rule, the family court will accept a fair and reasonable property division if both spouses agree to it.
 But if no consensus can be reached without the involvement of the family court, both parties can hire a Salt Lake City property division attorney to ensure that marital property is divided between the two spouses fairly and equitably.